Lahari-Bhairagoni/E-commerce/README.md

 | `/api/orders/:email`  | GET    | Fetch orders by email   |
 | `/api/products`       | GET    | Product list (test API) |

-All these routes were tested via Postman for response status, validation, and payload correctness.
+ All routes were tested using **Postman** for validation and response status.

 ---